 It’s also important to bear in mind that while numerous challenger banks (particularly those of the supermarket brands) have large and loyal consumer bases to appeal to, so do the Big Four.
 Despite current regulation making it easier to switch banks, a generous proportion of the UK’s population stay with their chosen bank for years or even decades provided that they feel suitably well taken care of.
 According to recent figures from the Payments Council, only 3-4% of banking customers switch services per year, leaving the vast majority who stick to what they know and generally trust.

-In order to encourage customers to stay with them and avoid switching, the bigger banks are reaching out to their established user base by developing a greater range of engaging products and interactions which offers maximum flexibility while still attempting to deliver personalisation of service.
-This approach is a key market differentiator that separates them from the cherry-picked offerings of the challenger banks and drives everything from the development new and innovative technological banking apps to rigorous channel optimisation and leveraging of new media.
+In order to encourage customers to stay with them and avoid switching, the bigger banks are reaching out to their established user base by developing a greater range of engaging products and interactions which offers maximum flexibility while still attempting to deliver personalization of service.
+This approach is a key market differentiator that separates them from the cherry-picked offerings of the challenger banks and drives everything from the development new and innovative technological banking apps to rigorous channel optimization and leveraging of new media.

 Currently, the numbers being drawn to challenger banks represent a trickle rather than a flood.
 In order to keep their operations competitive and cost-effective, most challenger banks can’t offer the same range of services that can be found with the Big Four.
 Some will doubtlessly prove simply too small to have a noticeable impact on the market or ultimately even survive on their own.
-However, if the more prominent challenger banks can manage to effectively capitalise on their early wins and consolidate their position, they may quickly find themselves sitting on a viable market share within the next five to ten years.
+However, if the more prominent challenger banks can manage to effectively capitalize on their early wins and consolidate their position, they may quickly find themselves sitting on a viable market share within the next five to ten years.

 The traditional players are aware of this threat to their customer base and have good reason to worry.
 In a recent TCS (Tata Consultancy Services) survey 71% of respondents felt that they would lose customers to challenger banks and new market entrants in the next five years.
 It is this attitude which emphatically underlines the potential of challenger banks to become major players in the relatively near future.
 The pioneers of the challenger bank ethos are currently a small but mobile group – the classic hallmark of early adopters – who have established a viable foothold and its leading proponents are poised to significantly exploit changing market conditions to secure their share.